Welcome - 歡迎 - Bienvenida - خوش آمدید - Bienvenu - 환영합니다 - Қош келдіңіз - 歓迎 - Willkommen - Ласкаво просимо - Selamat datang

 - citation: an item's title, author, and publication information listed in a specific, concise format

-- database: a searchable collection of information that will direct you where to look for an item or, in some cases, contain the item itself
+- database: a searchable, organized collection of information that will direct you where to look for an item or, in some cases, contain the item itself

 - e-resource: electronic resource - a source of information available online

-- full-text: the complete body of a work
+- full-text: the content of a work, as opposed to the information about a work

 - holdings: the library's collections